xysgszx/DeepGeoCME/README.md

 ## Overview

 A deep learning fusion model for predicting CME geoeffectiveness from SOHO and SDO observations.
-This repository provides training and testing code, with pretrained weights and prediction examples available in the accompanying Zenodo package.
+This repository provides training and testing code, with pretrained weights and prediction examples available on [Zenodo](https://zenodo.org/records/22942117).

 ## File Structure